dusk-network/docs-public/src/content/docs/itn/node-running-guide.md

 ![Select size of the droplet.](../../../assets/itn/node-guide/requirements-droplet.png)

 Choose an authentication method to access your droplet.
-Using a SSH Key is more secure, but you can also use a password if you prefer.
-We recommend the SSH Key approach.
+Using an SSH key is more secure, but you can also use a password if you prefer.
+We recommend the SSH key approach.
 You can follow DOs instructions here: [How to Add SSH Keys to New or Existing Droplets](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/)

 ![Set an authentication method.](../../../assets/itn/node-guide/authenticate-droplet.png)